idolmatster/various_downloaders/cyberdrop_bash/README.md

 -   pup
 -   wget
--   other gnu goodness
+-   other bash + gnu/linux goodness

 ## the negatives
 - over engeneered
 - a bit bloated
-- no multidownload
+- no multi gallery or simultanious download